×

 We asked people in Hong Kong if they could share any humorous cultural blunders they commited.
 For new expats, keep in mind that these incidents are an inevitable part of expat life.
 Learning to laugh about them is the key!:

 "It is important to be mindful of cultural differences when visiting Hong Kong.
 It is considered rude to point with your index finger, so it is best to gesture with your whole hand.
 It is also important to be aware of the local customs when it comes to eating.
 For example, it is considered polite to wait for the oldest person at the table to start eating before beginning your own meal.
 Additionally, it is important to be respectful of religious beliefs and practices, and to dress modestly when visiting religious sites.
-Finally, it is important to be aware of the local language and to avoid speaking loudly in public," said one expat in Hong Kong.
+Finally, it is important to be aware of the local language and to avoid speaking loudly in public," replied a member in Hong Kong.

 Why do people move to Hong Kong?